 Trespasser – Trespassers get the least amount of protection under the law because they are on the landowner’s property without the landowner’s consent.
 For a trespasser to recover for injuries caused by a landowner, the injuries must be willfully or deliberately caused by the landowner.

-Invitee – Invitees are typically on a landowner’s property to transact business which is of mutual interest to both the invitee and landlord.
+Invitee – Invitees are typically on a landowner’s property to transact business that is of mutual interest to both the invitee and landlord.
 There are other instances where a visitor is an invitee, but in most cases, an invitee is a guest of a store, restaurant, or another business establishment.
-Invitees are afforded the highest protection under the law and can recover for injuries caused by the landlord’s unreasonable failure to exercise reasonable care to protect against dangers of which the landowner actually knew or should have known about.
+Invitees are afforded the highest protection under the law and can recover for injuries caused by the landlord’s unreasonable failure to exercise reasonable care to protect against dangers the landowner knew or should have known about.

 Common Types of Premises Liability Cases